BUYMERCIER/algo-graph/README.md

 ## Adjacency matrix

 We can store the graph in a ```v * v``` matrix (where v is the number of vertices of the graph).
+Good on computation time, but bad on memory.

 ![Example](http://btechsmartclass.com/DS/images/Graph%20Adjacency%20Matrix%201.jpg)

 For an undirected graph, this matrix is symmetric.